Cancel anytime

 History and Background

-BioMarin Pharmaceutical Inc. was founded in 1997 and is headquartered in San Rafael, California.
-It focuses on developing and commercializing therapies for serious and life-threatening rare genetic diseases.
-It has grown through internal development, acquisitions, and partnerships.
+BioMarin Pharmaceutical Inc. was founded in 1997.
+It focuses on developing and commercializing therapies for serious and life-threatening rare genetic diseases and acquired conditions.
+It has grown from a small research firm to a global biopharmaceutical company.

 Core Business Areas